 Why we build

 Modern agent pipelines depend on fragile, outdated primitives.
-XML parsers that explode, feed libraries frozen for years, dependency surfaces that are unacceptably large — these are not edge cases.
-They are systemic.
+XML parsers that break on malformed input, feed libraries frozen for years, dependency trees too large to audit — these aren't edge cases.
+They're the default.

-We build because the stack deserves a reset: minimal dependency surfaces, auditable runtime code, and trust boundaries that are explicit.
+We build because the stack deserves a reset: minimal dependency surfaces, auditable runtime code, and trust boundaries that are explicit rather than assumed.
 Every BOSS project is a deliberate step toward that baseline.

 The three principles